State Anthem of Kalmykia: History

-As a result, the Supreme Council of Kalmykia approved the anthem on 30 October 1992, along with its music and lyrics.
+Following the dissolution of the Soviet Union, a competition was announced in the republic to create new state symbols of the Kalmyk Republic.
+On 30 October 1992, the Supreme Council of the Republic of Kalmykia approved the anthem, along with its flag and coat of arms.
 The anthem was also approved by the separate Law of the Republic of Kalmykia of 4 November 1992 "On the Supplement of the Constitution (Basic Law) of the Kalmyk SSR Article 158-1".